-- The Chromebook is a valuable piece of property that is being made available to the student by SCS for purposes of advancing the student's education. - The student is responsible for ensuring that the Chromebook is kept safe and secure at all times while it is in the student's possession or under the student's control. - Under no circumstances will the student leave the Chromebook unattended at any location, unless it is safely secured locked in the class cart. - If the Chromebook is lost, stolen, damaged or malfunctioning in any way, the student will immediately report the problem to the SCS Administration. - SCS will investigate all incidents of Chromebooks reported as lost and may refer any such incidents to law enforcement.
+The Chromebook is a valuable piece of property that is being made available to the student by SCS for purposes of advancing the student's education.

+- If at any point, a Chromebook is lost, stolen or destroyed, parents will be responsible for the full replacement cost of the Chromebook. - If for any reason the Chromebook is damaged (screen cracked, keys stick/break), the first repair is covered by SCS.
+If damage occurs a second time during the time that it is issued to the student, regardless of whether the student is at fault, parents will be responsible for the following fees: - Dell Chromebook 3120 - LCD Assembly \$180 - Cover \$80 - Keyboard/Trackpad \$115 - Charger \$40 - The student is responsible for ensuring that the Chromebook is kept safe and secure at all times while it is in the student's possession or under the student's control. - Under no circumstances will the student leave the Chromebook unattended at any location, either on or off campus, unless it is safely secured at the student's home or locked in the student's school locker. - Under no circumstances will the student leave the Chromebook in the care or custody of any person other than the student's parent or guardian or an SCS teacher or administrator. - If the Chromebook is lost, stolen, damaged or malfunctioning in any way, the student will immediately report the problem to the SCS Administration. - SCS will investigate all incidents of Chromebooks reported as lost and may refer any such incidents to law enforcement.
 SCS Chromebooks can be easily identified and traced.
 Any theft, conspiracy to steal, or unauthorized sale of or conspiracy to sell an SCS-owned Chromebook will be vigorously prosecuted to the fullest extent of the law. - In recognition of the advantages that come from being issued a Chromebook and the considerable expense to SCS in funding the Chromebook program, the student and student's parent/guardian acknowledge that they must bear some risk for the possibility that the Chromebook may be lost, damaged, or stolen.
-While no fees will be charged for repair or replacement of the Chromebook that is fully covered by a manufacturer's warranty, all other repairs and replacements will be subject to the fees set out below. - If for any reason the Chromebook is damaged, lost, stolen, or destroyed during the time that it is issued to the student, regardless of whether the student is at fault, the student and the student's parent/guardian will be responsible for the following fees to help offset the actual replacement costs to SCS:
+While no fees will be charged for repair or replacement of the Chromebook that is fully covered by a manufacturer's warranty, all other repairs and replacements will be subject to the fees set out below. - If for any reason the Chromebook is damaged, lost, stolen, or destroyed during the time that it is issued to the student, regardless of whether the student is at fault, the student and the student's parent/guardian will be responsible for the cost of the repair or replacement. - If the damage is beyond repair or exceeds the value of the unit and is found to be the fault of the student the student will be responsible for the replacement cost of the device - If the Chromebook is damaged or destroyed during the time it is issued to the student because the student committed or intentionally facilitated a deliberate act of damage or vandalism, the student and the student's parent/guardian will be responsible for the actual cost or repair or replacement, whichever is less.